Code-Institute-Submissions/molacuizine/README.md

 in the test setup.
 Once this was done all tests worked normally.

 9. When a item was set to unavailable it still could be added to bag by manipulating the url.
-To prevent this issue additonal coding was introduced which would action a redirect if an unavailable item was added to a bag with a relevant error message.
+To prevent this issue additonal coding was introduced which would action a redirect if an unavailable item was added to a bag followed by a relevant error message.

 # DEPLOYMENT